0xProject/0x-monorepo/CONTRIBUTING.md

 ### CHANGELOGs

 At 0x we use [Semantic Versioning](http://semver.org/) for all our published packages.
-If a change you make is a bug fix, adds a feature or introduces a breaking change to a package, you must modify it's `CHANGELOG.json` file accordingly.
+If a change you make corresponds to a semver bump, you must modify the package's `CHANGELOG.json` file accordingly.

 Each CHANGELOG entry that corresponds to a published package will have a `timestamp`.
 If no entry exists without a `timestamp`, you must first create a new one:

 ```
 {
-        "version": "1.0.0", <- The updated package version
+        "version": "1.0.1", <- The updated package version
         "changes": [
             {
                 "note": "", <- Describe your change